soreana/Fuzzy-resource-allocator/README.md

 * numpy
 * pandas

-My python version was 3.10.6, but the code must work with python version 3.6+
+My python version was 3.10.6, but the code should work with python version 3.6+, I didn't use any magical thing in background.

-Run
+## Run

 ```bash
 sina@ccc ~ []$ pip install matplotlib jupyterlab numpy pandas # access libraries